 Program Background

-Education Code 88280 established the Classified Community College Employee Summer Assistance Program.
-The program provides up to a dollar-for-dollar match on amounts withheld from a participating community college district’s classified employees’ monthly pay starting the 2023-24 academic school year and each year funding is provided in the Budget Act.
+The Classified Community College Employee Summer Assistance Program provides up to a dollar-for-dollar match on amounts withheld from a participating community college district’s classified employees’ monthly pay.
 Classified employees can elect to have up to 10% of their monthly pay withheld during the academic year.
-The classified employees' pay withheld, and the state match funds will be paid by districts to the district’s eligible classified employees in the summer recess period (June, July, and August when regular classes are not held) following the participating academic year.
+The state match funds will be paid by districts to the district’s eligible classified employees in the summer recess period (June, July, and August when regular classes are not held) following the participating academic year.

 Funding Availability

 The 2023-24 Budget Act provides $10 million in ongoing funds for the Classified Community College Employee Summer Assistance Program.
-The 2022-23 Budget Act provided $10 million in ongoing funds for the Classified Community College Employee Summer Assistance Program.
-For additional information, please refer to memo FS 22-13 2022-23 Classified Community College Employee Summer Assistance Program (revised)
+Further information on funding can be found at FS 22-13 2022-23 Classified Community College Employee Summer Assistance Program (revised)

 Program Eligibility